orionrobots/orionrobots.github.io/wiki/tri_star_wheels.md

 * These wheels were famously used by the Landmaster in the film Damnation Alley.
 * They are also a concept part of the patented Lockheed TerraStar, an amphibious vehicle using a similar wheel arrangement.
-* A basic form of this is used in the <a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> SpyBotics GigaMesh robot - but on this each individual leaf wheel is static(they do not move).
+* A basic form of this is used in the <a href="/wiki/lego.html" title="The best known construction toy">Lego</a> SpyBotics GigaMesh robot - but on this each individual leaf wheel is static(they do not move).
 In normal operation, the leaf wheels will roll until an object is encountered.
 * They are mentioned in <a href="http://www.amazon.co.uk/gp/product/0830628002?ie=UTF8&amp;tag=orionrobots-21&amp;linkCode=as2&amp;camp=1634&amp;creative=6738&amp;creativeASIN=0830628002" rel="external" target="_blank">"The Robot Builder's Bonanza" by Gordon McComb</a>.
-* <a class="wiki" href="/wiki/james_jessiman.html" title="James Jessiman">James Jessiman</a> refined other <a href="/wiki/lego.html">Lego</a> builders designs on TriStar wheels in December 1995.
+* <a href="/wiki/james_jessiman.html" title="James Jessiman">James Jessiman</a> refined other <a href="/wiki/lego.html">Lego</a> builders designs on TriStar wheels in December 1995.

 <h1 id="Links">Links</h1>

 * <a href="http://www.brickshelf.com/cgi-bin/gallery.cgi?f=191414" rel="external" target="_blank">51andahalf - Lego Landmaster</a>
-* <a class="wiki" href="/wiki/robot_locomotion.html" title="Robot Locomotion">Robot Locomotion</a>
+* <a href="/wiki/robot_locomotion.html" title="Robot Locomotion">Robot Locomotion</a>
 * [LEGO Tristar step-wheel climber](https://lego.roerei.nl/tristar/tristar.html)

 <h1 id="Reference">Reference</h1>